rebeccadias/SEMESTER-7/README.md

 # SEMESTER-7
-## *This repository contains the codes and PPT's of semester 7 Computer Engineering :blush:*
+*This repository contains the codes and PPT's of Semester 7 Computer Engineering :blush:*